Date: Jun-Jul 2018

 20 Home Winemaking Troubleshooting Tips

-MEMBERS ONLYIn a notebook of fermentation hobby records, I have a lab report dated November 3, 1998.
-That soil pre-plant analysis from Fruit Growers Laboratory marked my start 20 years ago in becoming a home grape grower and vintner.
-Along the way, I have seen and addressed pitfalls and trouble spots that can come up on
+In a notebook of fermentation hobby records, I have a lab report dated November 3, 1998.
+That soil pre-plant analysis from Fruit Growers Laboratory marked my start 20 years ago in becoming

 Fruit Wines from Puree